 As well as polar bears, orcas will also hunt bearded seals.
 Sometimes orcas will tip the floes to get the seals into the water or raise large bow waves to wash them off in order to catch them.

-Highlights where the Bearded Seal can be seen
+Spots where the Bearded Seal can be observed

 The bird cliff here is so impressive it features in the opening credits of The Frozen Planet.